aanchalm691/Tasty-Takeaway/Readme.md

 # 🍽️ Tasty Takeaway

-**Tasty Takeaway** is a simple and dynamic food listing app built with ReactJS, designed to showcase top restaurants using clean, card-style layouts.
+**Tasty Takeaway** is a dynamic food listing app built with ReactJS, designed to showcase top restaurants using clean, card-style layouts.
 Built as a learning project, it focuses on implementing search and filter features using static data while reinforcing core React and JavaScript concepts.

 ---